 Do you speak multiple languages?
 Maybe your linguistic love affair started in high school, when you took your first Spanish class.
 Maybe you were born into a bilingual family, exposed to the beauty of languages at an early age.
 Or maybe you even caught on later in life, after taking language classes just for fun.

 Whatever the case, we applaud you!
-Being bilingual is an awesome skill, and one that can lead to higher-paying jobs, a sharper brain, and an expanded network of friends and colleagues.
+Being bilingual, or better yet, trilingual, is an awesome skill and one that can lead to higher-paying jobs, a sharper brain, and an expanded network of friends and colleagues.
 But beyond the pride and goal-achieving side of learning, did you know there are ways to make money with your skills?
 There are so many fulfilling careers in foreign language that you can explore, from one-off gigs to positions with full-time potential.
 To help inspire your next language job, we’ve listed out ten places to start your job search, including translator, freelance writer, teacher positions, and more.

 Check out the infographic below for 10 perfect side jobs for language lovers…